 Racial wealth gap = the difference between how much money BIPOC people in the US are able to keep and grow compared to white Americans.
 Here’s a look at the gap by the numbers:

 Deeper in debt: On average, Black women graduate with more than $37,500 in student loans vs. about $31,300 for white women and less than $30,000 for white men.

-Less capital to start a biz: Black women founders received just 0.27% of the roughly $277B raised in venture capital funding between 2018-2019.
+Less capital to start a biz: Black women founders received just 0.34% of the venture capital raised in 2021.

 Fewer homeowners: Buying a home is often considered an important step to building wealth.
-Yet in early 2020, only about 44% of Black families across the US owned their home compared with nearly 74% of white families.
+But in the second quarter of 2020, only about 47% of Black families across the US owned their home compared with nearly 76% of white families.

 Less for retirement: BIPOC people nearing retirement age have just a quarter of what white people have saved.
 And Social Security won't help bridge the gap: the average annual payout for Black women is $10,800 vs. more than $16,300 and $12,300 for white men and women, respectively.

 Lower net worth: The median net worth (hint: what you own minus what you owe) for white, single women is $15,640.
 For single Black women and Latinas, it’s $200 and $100, respectively.
 No, that's not a typo.